Menu

 Epoxy resin of good quality, like that provided on the Res-iT epoxy gives you clear, durable, and long-lasting results.

-Stage 1: Planning the Resin Artwork
+Stage 1: Planning the Resin Art Process

 With resin artwork kit, it is important to plan before opening it.
 This step determines the success of the final work.